 - 1. Providing high challenge for all students - 2.
-Embedding flipped learning as our main teaching and learning strategy - 3.
+Narrowing the reading age gap improving the BCARs - 3.
 Ensuring we meet the current specific subject departmental aims to ensure student success.

 Outstanding Teaching and Learning

 To embed a provision of excellent teaching and effective learning we expect all staff to ensure that the following takes place consistently.